 501 - The Hemisphere Room is located on the 5th floor.
 Once you exit the elevator or stairway, go through the double doors to your right.
 Reserve the Hemisphere Room

-Meditation Alcove - The Meditation Alcove is located on the south side of the 4th floor in Hale Library.
-To provide a quiet, contemplative, and reflective space welcomed by all, we ask that you please practice quietly and that you do not move furniture or leave personal items in the alcove.
+Meditation Alcove - The Meditation Alcove is located on the south side of the 4th floor in Hale Library and can be used for meditation, prayer, mindfulness, etc. To provide a quiet, contemplative, and reflective space open to all, we ask that you please practice quietly and that you do not move furniture or leave personal items in the alcove.

 Quiet Floor - In Hale Library, we have designated the entire third floor, including the Great room, as our quiet area.
-If a person or group of people are being particularly noisy in a quiet zone, use the Ask-a-Librarian chat widget and let us know where the noise is coming from.
+If a person or group of people are being particularly noisy on the quiet floor, use the Ask-a-Librarian chat widget and let us know where the noise is coming from.
 We can send a library staff person or security guard to request they lower their voices or move to a different floor.
-Keep in mind that these are "quiet", not "silent" zones and there may be some noise occasionally.
+Keep in mind that this is a "quiet", not "silent" floor and there may be some noise occasionally.

 This chart displays PC computers that are idle and most likely available for use: Computers available in Hale by floor - chart does not include Mac computers